Skip to content

 [EFAULT] Failed to install App: Error: INSTALLATION FAILED: rendered manifests contain a resource that already exists.
 Unable to continue with install: CustomResourceDefinition "addresspools.metallb.io" in namespace "" exists and cannot be imported into the current release: invalid ownership metadata; label validation error: missing key "app.kubernetes.io/managed-by": must be set to "Helm"; annotation validation error: missing key "meta.helm.sh/release-name": must be set to "metallb"; annotation validation error: missing key "meta.helm.sh/release-namespace": must be set to "ix-metallb"

-The solution: The Metallb operator is required for the use of MetalLB to have each chart utilize a unique IP address.
+The solution: The Metallb chart is required for the use of MetalLB to have each chart utilize a unique IP address.

 alertmanagerconfigs.monitoring.coreos.com